-The IMY has initiated an investigation of six large data controllers’ transfers of personal data to third countries following the CJEU’s judgment in Schrems II (ECJ C-311/18).
+The IMY, in November 2020, initiated an investigation of six large data controllers’ transfers of personal data to third countries following the CJEU’s judgment in Schrems II (ECJ C-311/18).
 All of the six inquiries concern complaints filed by the interest group None of Your Business (NOYB).
 The transfers under investigation concern transfers to the USA related to the use of Google Analytics.
-The inquiries are ongoing.
+The inquiries remain ongoing.

-One hot topic in Swedish data protection circles currently concerns public authorities’ use of cloud services for storing information that is classified as secret under the Public Access to Information and Secrecy Act (2009:400).
+Public authorities’ use of cloud services for storing information that is classified as secret under the Public Access to Information and Secrecy Act (2009:400) continues to be a hot topic in Swedish data protection circles.
 While the Act only applies to Swedish authorities and certain public entities, service providers to such authorities and entities may be indirectly affected through missed business opportunities.
-This topic is also related to the transfer of personal data to third countries under the mechanisms provided for by the GDPR (see below).
+This topic is also related to the transfer of personal data to third countries under the mechanisms provided for by the GDPR (see 4.
+International Considerations).

 Under the GDPR, personal data may only be processed if a legal basis set out in Article 6 applies.
 The Data Protection Act (DPA) specifies that the GDPR does not apply if it contravenes the constitutional Freedom of the Press Act and the Fundamental Law on Freedom of Expression.

 The DPA applies to those controllers of personal data that are established in Sweden.
 The DPA also applies to the processing of personal data performed by controllers or processors established only in countries outside the EU/EEA, if the processing concerns data subjects located in Sweden and is related to the offering of goods or services to those data subjects, or the monitoring of their behaviour in Sweden.